Navier–Stokes equations: Non-inertial frame of reference

 Here $\mathbf{x}$ and $\mathbf{u}$ are measured in the non-inertial frame.
 The first term in the parenthesis represents Coriolis acceleration, the second term is due to centrifugal acceleration, the third is due to the linear acceleration of $K'$ with respect to $K$ and the fourth term is due to the angular acceleration of $K'$ with respect to $K$.

 Other equations

 The Navier–Stokes equations are strictly a statement of the balance of momentum.
 To fully describe fluid flow, more information is needed, how much depending on the assumptions made.
 This additional information may include boundary data (no-slip, capillary surface, etc.), conservation of mass, balance of energy, and/or an equation of state.

 Continuity equation for incompressible fluid

 Regardless of the flow assumptions, a statement of the conservation of mass is generally necessary.
-This is achieved through the mass continuity equation, given in its most general form as:
+This is achieved through the mass continuity equation, as discussed above in the "General continuum equations" within this article, as follows: